 Fruit For Homeless is a handy solution we can do with our limited resources.

 Hi, I’m Ashley Yeung.
-I’m a high school Senior.
+I’m studying at Emory University.
 I have always wondered why the homeless people become homeless.
 Just the past summer, we had several rounds of heat waves.
 Most of the homeless people only have a tarp, very often a broken one.
 They already live in an undesirable environment so we want to at least feed them well.
 They deserve to enjoy fresh and nutritious food.

 For a lot of people with a house and backyard, many of them do have extra fruits on their trees.
 Unfortunately, a good quantity of fruits go to waste simply because people are too busy to pay attention.
 We’re hoping to educate the community and the next generation, not just about the issue, but also be creative in finding solutions.